Why Should You Paraphrase?

 - distill complex information into language that general readers can understand

-- avoid plagiarism and provide your own authorial voice in your paper
+- avoid plagiarism (and self-plagiarism) and provide your own authorial voice in your paper

 When to Paraphrase and When to Use Direct Quotes

-Paraphrasing: can include some key terms from the original work, but must use new language to represent the original work—DO NOT COPY THE ORIGINAL WORK.
-When you paraphrase, you do not need to include quotations marks, but you must still cite the original work.
+Paraphrasing: can include some key terms from the original work but must use new language to represent the original work—DO NOT COPY THE ORIGINAL WORK.
+When you paraphrase, that is, rewrite text you want to use, you do not need to include quotation marks, but you must still cite the original work.

 Changing Source Text into a Paraphrase